frankframework/frankframework/test/src/main/tools/setupDB/README.md

 docker container exec -ti <container_ID> bash

 You can login in mssql using this command: \
-/opt/mssql-tools/bin/sqlcmd -S localhost -U wearefrank_user -P "wearefrankPass01"
+/opt/mssql-tools/bin/sqlcmd -S localhost -U testiaf_user -P "testiaf_user00"

 You can login in MySQL using this command: \
-mysql -u wearefrank_user --password=wearefrankPass01
+mysql -u testiaf_user --password=testiaf_user00